 This is remote management software that has a simple aim, to optimize allocation and availability of resources without having compromising the security of enterprise data.
 It carries 1 TB space on its cloud servers where all files shall be saved and centralized.
 Users can also print docs remotely to the local printers, automate routine IT tasks, and collaborate on certain files with many other unique features.

 It has security which is a lot similar to TeamViewer.
-On the application, the sessions are secured with TLS 1.2 transport security and AES 256-bit encryption.
+The sessions are secured on the application with TLS 1.2 transport security and AES 256-bit encryption.
 By using Public Key Infrastructure the servers can be identified.

 CHECK ALSO: Better Rufus Alternatives For Windows 11.